A Male Triathlete In A Full Tuck On The Bike During A Race

 This approach will quickly provide answers to some important questions.
 Is your target run pace too aggressive for you to sustain off the bike?
 Can you tolerate your bike race TSS after a race equivalent swim TSS?
 Is your nutrition plan sufficient for the projected race day TSS?
 Can your body absorb the nutrition under the specific stress?
 You will then be able to adjust your plan, as needed, well in advance of race day giving you the confidence that you have a solid and executable race plan.

-Training for an IRONMAN is daunting, but the planning does not need to be.
+Training for a full-distance triathlon is daunting, but the planning does not need to be.
 Planning using TSS based on your individual data will eliminate guess work, simplify your training and greatly improve the probability of reaching the start line with the fitness and confidence to have your best performance.

 Avatar1515626154 7